lawrencedizon/iOS-Development/Movie Search/README.md

 ## Development
 **URLSession-** to make API calls to the OMDB API to retrieve JSON movie information and decoded using JSONDecoder.\
-**SFSafariViewController-** to allow the user to navigate the IMDB film content.
+**SFSafariViewController-** to allow the user to navigate the IMDB website content.

 ## App Preview
 ![1](https://github.com/ldizon8/iOS-Development/blob/master/Movie%20Search/Movie%20Search/1.png)